The Evolution of Money: the Past, Present, and the Future (Part 1)

 The Lydian Stater coin was a unique form of currency for many reasons.

-1. The Lydian Stater was issued by a central governing authority; therefore, it was standardized and a legal tender.
-Whereas they came in somewhat irregular shapes, most of the coins were bean-shaped or oval, but they were fairly consistent in weight.
-The design was unmistakable since they were minted in the capital Sardis (the capital of the empire) using the electrum metal.
+1. A central governing authority issued the Lydian Stater, which was standardized and a legal tender.
+Whereas they came in somewhat irregular shapes, most of the coins were bean-shaped or oval but fairly consistent in weight.
+The design was unmistakable, since they were minted in Sardis (the empire’s capital) using electrum.

 The emergence of modern money